 If you wish to make an application to VCAT, contact VCAT for further information (see “Contacts”.)
 VCAT has an online application form (at www.vcat.vic.gov.au) for making a complaint of discrimination and a guide to assist people fill out this form.
 VCAT’s website also includes information about mediation and compulsory conferences and preparing for VCAT hearings, and a guide with relevant information to the parties before a hearing.

-In proceedings before VCAT, the starting point is that the parties bear their own costs.
+In VCAT proceedings, the starting point is that the parties bear their own costs.
 However, either party may apply to VCAT for an order that all or part of their costs of the proceedings be paid by the other party if it is fair to do so because of the conduct of the other party.
-In deciding whether or not to award costs, VCAT considers the circumstances of the particular case.
+In deciding whether to award costs, VCAT considers the case’s particular circumstances.

-Under the EO Act (s 127), the VEOHRC can investigate issues of systemic discrimination on an own-motion basis (i.e. initiated by the VEOHRC).
-The VEOHRC can investigate any matter relating to the operation of the EO Act, if:
+Under the EO Act (s 127), VEOHRC can investigate issues of systemic discrimination on an own-motion basis (i.e. initiated by VEOHRC).
+VEOHRC can investigate any matter relating to the operation of the EO Act, if:

 • the matter raises a serious issue; and